-- Press the Menu (MENU) button to open Front Row. - Use the Menu (MENU) button to return to the previous menu while you're navigating. - Press the Volume/Menu Up (+) and Volume/Menu Down (-) buttons to move through the menu options and adjust the volume. - Press the Select/Play/Pause (>II) button to select an option from the menu. - Press the Select/Play/Pause (>II) button to play or pause a song, slideshow, or movie. - Press the Next/Fast-forward () or Previous/Rewind () button to skip to the next or previous song in iTunes or the next or previous chapter in a DVD movie.
+- Press the Menu (MENU) button to open Front Row. - Use the Menu (MENU) button to return to the previous menu while you're navigating. - Press the Volume/Menu Up (+) and Volume/Menu Down (-) buttons to move through the menu options and adjust the volume. - Press the Select/Play/Pause (>II) button to select an option from the menu. - Press the Select/Play/Pause (>u) button to play or pause a song, slideshow, or movie.

-- Hold down the Next/Fast-forward (>>>) or Previous/Rewind (>>>) button to fast-forward or rewind within a song or movie. - Hold down the Play/Pause (>II) button for 3 seconds to put your MacBook Pro to sleep.
+- Hold down the Play/Pause (>u) button for 3 seconds to put your MacBook Pro to sleep.